 Grant's Farm is open daily except Mondays from April through October.
 Admission is free, but parking is $13 a car.

 03 of 08

-The fountain and wading pool at Tower Grove Park in the city of St. Louis is a nice place for kids to cool off in the summer heat.
+The fountain and wading pool at Tower Grove Park in the city of St. Louis is a nice place for kids to cool off during the summer heat.
 There are dozens of pop-jets for children to play in, as well as a large water bowl in the center of the fountain.
-The fountain and splash pad is open daily from May 1 to until Oct.
-31, 2017, from 10 a.m. to 7 p.m.
-The wading pool is closed for the 2017 season because of mechanical issues.
+The fountain and splash pad is open daily from 10 a.m. to 7 p.m. from May 1 to October 31.
+There are also two playgrounds, tennis courts, and athletic fields.

 04 of 08